Baylor University: Research and endowment

 In 2005, the university was invited to join the Collider Detector at Fermilab (CDF) collaboration at the Fermi National Accelerator Laboratory in Batavia, Illinois.
 The project is one of the world's largest experimental physics collaborations.
 The following year, the university was classified as "Research University" with "High Research Activity".
 In 2021, the university was classified among "R1: Doctoral universities with very high research activity".

 In October 2009, a group of state, county and city governments and organizations and higher educational institutions in Central Texas announced the creation of the Central Texas Technology and Research Park, and the park's first project, the Baylor Research and Innovation Collaborative (BRIC) to be housed in the former General Tire facility on South Loop Drive in Waco.
 Funding for the effort came from the state of Texas and Baylor University.
 Clifton Robinson (a member of Baylor's Board of Regents) donated the facility to the university to support the research collaborative.

 Several former and present members of faculty at Baylor are or were prominent proponents of intelligent design, most notably philosopher William Dembski, now at Southwestern Baptist Theological Seminary, Christian philosopher Francis Beckwith and electrical engineer Robert J. Marks II.

 The university's endowment passed $1 billion in 2007 and reached $1,055,478,000 on December 31, 2007.
-Even with the economic crisis of 2008, Baylor spokesperson Lori Fogleman reported that Baylor's endowment grew 5.1 percent in the fiscal year ending June 30, 2008; the National Association of College and University Business Officials estimated that during that same period, the median return for the top 25 percent of college endowments decreased by 2.2 percent.
+Even with the 2008 financial crisis, Baylor's endowment grew 5.1% in the fiscal year ending June 30, 2008; the National Association of College and University Business Officials estimated that during that same period, the median return for the top 25 percent of college endowments decreased by 2.2 percent.
 Fogleman cited the university's long-term investments and diversified holdings as the cause of the endowment's success.
 Despite a hired consulting firm's concerns that the troubled economy and disagreements within the Baylor community could hinder continued growth, the university's endowment exceeded $1.1 billion as of May 2013.

 On March 4, 2010, "An anonymous longtime Baylor donor ... set up an estate provision that will benefit the school to the tune of an estimated $200 million.
 The gift will bolster Baylor's research on the issues of aging in multiple disciplines at the school."
 Citing the most recent data reported by the Chronicle of Higher Education, Baylor officials say the $200 million donation is the second-largest gift to a Texas college or university and ranks among the top 20 private gifts to higher education institutions in the country.